 23 NYCRR Section 500: Overview and Governance

-To drive compliance, the DFS has outlined specific minimum standards for a cybersecurity program.
+To drive compliance, the NYDFS cybersecurity regulations have outlined specific minimum standards for a cybersecurity program.
 The regulations set forth protective measures based on the risk assessment of an organization, its personnel, training, and those controls in place to protect data and information systems.
-The “covered entities” under the DFS’ purview (which includes banks, insurance companies, mortgage brokers, etc.) must now report cybersecurity events through the department’s online cybersecurity portal.
+The “covered entities” under the NYDFS’ purview (which includes banks, insurance companies, mortgage brokers, etc.) must now report cybersecurity events through the department’s online cybersecurity portal.
 The portal permits the state’s financial institutions to not only report events (within the required 72 hours), but also to file their required certifications of compliance.
-And DFS has published a set of dates by which organizations must reach certain compliance milestones:
+And NYDFS has published a set of dates by which organizations must reach certain compliance milestones:

 Key Dates under New York’s Cybersecurity Regulation (23 NYCRR Section 500)